 The Samsung Galaxy Z Fold 2 and the Galaxy Note 20 Ultra are two of the most distinctive smartphones around.
 The Galaxy Z Fold 2 is Samsung’s latest and most successful attempt at producing a foldable phone, while the Note 20 Ultra is Samsung’s latest and most successful attempt at producing a phablet.
 Both feature mouthwatering specs and enough special features to keep you busy for a long time, but unless you’re Jeff Bezos or Elon Musk, you’re unlikely to have enough spare change to buy both.

 So, which one should you go for?
 We compare both devices across a number of categories, looking at them side by side.
 By weighing them against each other like this, you should be able to decide which luxury Samsung smartphone is for you.
+Once determined, take a look at the best Samsung Galaxy deals available now.

 |Samsung Galaxy Note 20 Ultra